Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

 - Event Development Fund

-The three funds within the Program will now offer a development pipeline that supports:
+The three funds within the Program offer a development pipeline that supports:

 - the establishment of new events (Incubator Event Fund)